hack3rs.ca network-security

 2. Mapping to Framework Functions Without Becoming Abstract

-$ core idea: Framework functions help ensure coverage: Identify (assets and ownership), Protect (controls in place), Detect (triggers and telemetry), Respond (containment and communication), and Recover (service restoration and lessons learned).
+$ core idea: Framework functions ensure coverage across the response lifecycle: Identify (assets and ownership), Protect (controls in place before the incident), Detect (what triggered and what telemetry is available), Respond (containment, communication, and investigation), Recover (service restoration and lessons learned).
+Map each playbook section to a function in your governance documentation.

 $ prove understanding: Write role-specific steps with decision points and escalation triggers.